geekymanas/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I am starting a new phase of my academic career, I would be joining the University of Utah as a graduate student in the School of Computing from Fall 2021.

-I am currently a Final Year Undergraduate at <a href=https://mnnit.ac.in>Motilal Nehru National Institute of Technology</a> in the Department of Computer Science and Engineering.
+I obtained my bachelors degree from <a href=https://mnnit.ac.in>Motilal Nehru National Institute of Technology</a> in the Department of Computer Science and Engineering.
 My research interests lie primarily in the field of Systems and Networks.
 I had worked with <a href=http://www.mnnit.ac.in/images/csedfp/mpandey/>Dr. Mayank Pandey</a> devising p2p Secure Video Conferencing and Live Streaming Over Internet Enabled Devices.

 I was advised by Supervisor <a href=http://mnnit.ac.in/profile/navjot>Dr. Navjot Singh</a>(now IIIT Allahabad) in the field of Image Processing and Visual Cryptography.
 I have theorized and implemented Enchanced Security Architecture for Visual Cryptography based on Image Secret Sharing, which provides novel approach to Visual Cryptography.